Yuudai27/HabitTrackingApp/README.md

 # HabitTrackingApp
 In this README it will be explained how to install all the necessary components</br>
 for the Python application. </br>
+## Structure of the application
+The application consists once of the Python program, with a separate Habit- and Periodicty-</br>
+module and implements the argparse- and the mySQL-Connector-Python- module to be able</br>
+to use a Command-Line-Interface and to have an interface to exchange information with</br>
+the mySQL- database.
+The application holds the data of the habits in instances of the</br>
+Habit- class, which gets updated with every change in the mySQL- database. </br>
+The other part of the application is the mySQL- database, which has the habits- and the</br>
+habitCalendar- table.
+The habits- table holds all information for the habits in the</br>
+application (habit_ID, habit_name, habit_description, creation_date, periodicity,</br>
+last_finishing, last_streak, best_streak and habit_active) and the habitCalendar holds</br>
+the information, when a habit got completed(calendar_ID, habit_ID and completion_date).

 ## Installing Python
 1.)
 Download the Python Anaconda installer </br>
 2.)
 Install Python Anaconda </br>